Sepehr-Sokhanvar/Obtaining-Locations-Of-US-Cities-From-Their-Distances/README.md

 ## Problem Description
 ### Given:
 A distance matrix (nxn) of the distances between a set of cities.
+Contained in UScities.txt
 ### Objective:
 Create an algorithm that recovers the locations of the cities such that their pairwise distances remain the same.